 VPNs and other privacy tools are for the underprivileged what tax heavens are for the wealthy: a way to secure your own rights when those tasked with protecting them go rogue.

-Whether Article 13 will be enforceable in any meaningful way remains to be seen.
-After all, there are huge swaths of EU law that have never been enforced not least because they are unenforceable in the way they’re written.
+Whether Article 13 will be enforceable in any meaningful way remains.
+After all, there are vast swaths of EU law that have never been enforced, not least because they are unenforceable in how they’re written.

 Article 13, though, represents just the most recent attack by powerful institutions upon the individual right to privacy.

-While private institutions – such as Google – violate your privacy by collecting data about your location, your purchase habits, your favorite cultural icons, your religious preferences or indeed your sexual habits, State institutions violate your individual right to privacy either by making it impossible to access intimate material anonymously (see for example the porn license to be introduced in April in the United Kingdom) or by outright censoring entire sections of the Internet because they don’t fit the ideological view of the political elite at a certain moment.
+While private institutions – such as Google – violate your privacy by collecting data about your location, your purchase habits, your favorite cultural icons, your religious preferences, or indeed your sexual habits, State institutions violate your right to privacy either by making it impossible to access confidential material anonymously (see for example the porn license to be introduced in April in the United Kingdom) or by outright censoring entire sections of the Internet because they don’t fit the ideological view of the political elite at a particular moment.

 One of the most often-wrongly quoted utterances by Thomas Jefferson is the quote about liberty yielding in his letter to Edward Carrington in 1788 in which Jefferson said: “The natural progress of things is for liberty to yield and government to gain ground.”

-Oftentimes this is quoted in reverse as “The natural progress is for government to gain ground and liberty to yield” thus placing the blame primarily or exclusively on government.
-But in the original, and accurate quote, Thomas Jefferson had it right: it is the natural progression for people to lower their guard, yield their liberty and then, and only then, the government (and other powerful private institutions) gain ground.
+Often this is quoted in reverse as “The natural progress is for government to gain ground and liberty to yield,” thus placing the blame primarily or exclusively on government.
+But in the original and accurate quote, Thomas Jefferson had it right: it is the natural progression for people to lower their guard, yield their liberty, and then, and only then, the government (and other powerful private institutions) gain ground.

-The privileged, the wealthy, the well-connected, have always had ways to go around legislation, policies, and practices that impeded on their rights.
+The privileged, the wealthy, and the well-connected have always had ways to go around legislation, policies, and practices that impeded their rights.
 But it is the Internet that is the great equalizer that allowed for the first time in human history for the underprivileged to compete on equal terms for the last 20 or so years.

-The fact that this has worked somewhat well for the previous two decades doesn’t mean it will necessarily work just as well in the next two decades all by itself.
+The fact that this has worked somewhat well for the previous two decades doesn’t mean it will necessarily work just as well in the next two decades.

-Liberty and privacy on the internet are presumed but it is not a given unless the user makes it so.
-Just like freedom of speech is presumed in civilized countries but it is not a given unless the citizenry consistently fights to keep it so.
+Liberty and privacy on the Internet are presumed, but it is not a given unless the user makes it so.
+Just like freedom of speech is assumed in civilized countries but it is not a given unless the citizenry consistently fights to keep it so.

-You don’t have to justify to anyone why you want to be discrete on the Internet, any more than you have to justify why you want to be able to spread a certain ideology, to practice a certain religion or to purchase the work of a certain author.
+You don’t have to justify to anyone why you want to be discrete on the Internet any more than you have to justify why you want to be able to spread a certain ideology, practice a particular religion or purchase the work of a certain author.
 It is your right to be discrete and your prerogative to claim it whenever you want.

-And it is particularly important for the underprivileged to exercise their right to be discrete more often, because it is the underprivileged who tend to be targeted the most by predatory advertising, by arbitrary prosecution under totalitarian laws or by harassment (either by their employers or by law enforcement).
+And it is particularly important for the underprivileged to exercise their right to be discrete more often because it is the underprivileged who tend to be targeted the most by predatory advertising, arbitrary prosecution under totalitarian laws, or harassment (either by their employers or by law enforcement).

 Taking back control over your online presence is not an obligation.
-Surely some people are content enough with the status quo.
+Indeed some people are content enough with the status quo.
 But it is a right that can and should be asserted.